kkuba91/uGESRTP/Example - Rich/README.md

 ## Last changes:

 Added save to file and load from file option.
-This is the last one and the watchtable will not be developed more.
+This is the last one and the watchtable will not be developed anymore.

 Issues left: Format representation in dataGridView.